 Try to avoid reading from a script.

-You may read that and think “what is the difference between reading from a script and using as a guide for what to say?”
-The key difference here is that you want to be familiar with the call script template enough so that you can say what you need to say without reading directly word-for-word from the template.
+You may read that and think, “What is the difference between reading from a script and using it as a guide for what to say?”
+The key difference here is that you want to be familiar with the content so that you can say what you need to say without reading directly word-for-word from the template.

 Make your call script template modular.

 We feel that a sales call template will be a better and more useful tool for you if you make it a more modular document.
-This means to break down the sales tool into different sections of information to refer to.
+This means breaking down the sales tool into different sections of information to refer to.

-Here are some of the sections that you may want to structure your sales call script around:
+Here are some of the call script template sections that you may want to structure your sales call script around:

-Whether your call script template is for a cold call or more of a sales meeting or appointment, you still need to be asking some good probing sales questions.
+Whether your call script template is for a cold call or more of a sales meeting or appointment, you still need to ask some good probing sales questions.
 Make a list of good pre-qualifying questions that you can ask your prospect to extract valuable information about them.